Marjane Satrapi: Films

 Persepolis was adapted into an animated film of the same name.
 It debuted at the 2007 Cannes Film Festival in May 2007 and shared a Special Jury Prize with Carlos Reygadas's Silent Light (Luz silenciosa).
 Co-written and co-directed by Satrapi and director Vincent Paronnaud, the French-language picture stars the voices of Chiara Mastroianni, Catherine Deneuve, Danielle Darrieux, and Simon Abkarian.
 The English version, starring the voices of Gena Rowlands, Sean Penn, and Iggy Pop, was nominated for Best Animated Feature at the 80th Academy Awards in January 2008.
 Satrapi was the first woman to be nominated for the award.
 However, the Iranian government denounced the film and got it dropped from the Bangkok International Film Festival.
 Otherwise, Persepolis was a very successful film both commercially (with over a million admissions in France alone) as well as critically, winning Best First Film at the César Awards 2008.
 The film reflects many tendencies of first-time filmmaking in France (which makes up around 40% of all French cinema each year), notably in its focus on very intimate rites of passage, and quite ambivalently recounted coming-of-age moments.

 Satrapi and Paronnaud continued their successful collaboration with a second film, a live-action adaptation of Chicken with Plums, released in late 2011.
-In 2012, Satrapi directed and acted in the comedy crime film Gang of the Jotas, from her own screenplay.
+In 2012, Satrapi directed and acted in the comedy crime film La bande des Jotas (Gang of the Jotas), from her own screenplay.

-In 2014 Satrapi directed the comedy-horror film The Voices, from a screenplay by Michael R. Perry.
+In 2014, Satrapi directed the comedy-horror film The Voices, from a screenplay by Michael R. Perry.

 In 2019, Satrapi directed a biopic of two-time Nobel Prize winner Marie Curie, titled Radioactive.

+In 2021, Satrapi starred in the French animated short film The Soloists, voicing Ava, one of the three eponymous sisters fighting to express their musical talents in a country with blatantly sexist laws.

 Political activism

 Following the Iranian elections in June 2009, Satrapi and Iranian filmmaker Mohsen Makhmalbaf appeared before Green Party members in the European Parliament to present a document allegedly received from a member of the Iranian electoral commission claiming that the reform candidate, Mir Hossein Mousavi, had actually won the election, and that the conservative incumbent Mahmoud Ahmedinejad had received only 12% of the vote.

+In 2022, she voiced her support for the Mahsa Amini protests.
+In January of 2025, Satrapi refused the prestigious Légion d'honneur, citing French hypocrisy towards Iran.